Sinibrama

-Sinibrama is a small genus of cyprinid fishes, the five currently recognized species distributed in south China, Taiwan, Laos, and Vietnam.
+Sinibrama of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+The fihses in this genus are found in southern China, Taiwan, Laos, and Vietnam.
 These are silvery fishes with deep, laterally compressed bodies, large eyes, and terminal mouths.
 They tend to grow no larger than 20 cm in standard length.

 The taxonomy of the group is frequently disputed, as all forms are very similar with more or less overlapping morphometric data.